-Trump Visits U.S.-Mexico Border To Tout Long-Promised Wall
+Trump Will Visit U.S.-Mexico Border To Tout Long-Promised Wall

 Trump's visit to the border follows on the heels of Attorney General Jeff Sessions who came to California last week.
 He announced that the Justice Department is suing California to block the state's sanctuary laws that limit cooperation with federal immigration authorities.

-State officials, starting with Governor Jerry Brown, are promising to fight the lawsuits.
+State officials, starting with Gov. Jerry Brown, are promising to fight the lawsuits.